 Truth be told, we initially considered keeping the distributed nature of our team a secret.

 For a long time, there used to be a negative stigma around terms like hybrid team, VA, virtual company or virtual team.

 Today, some of the fastest growing, most successful companies are implementing remote work policies and going remote by default—if they have not already done so.
 Both the demand for remote jobs as well as the number of remote job listings have skyrocketed over the past years.

-What has once been associated with a stigma has now become a major competitive advantage.
+What has once been associated with a stigma has long become a major competitive advantage.

-Capitalizing on the benefits of a globally distributed team has been a complete game-changer for us.
-It is safe to say that we would not have been able to achieve the same growth and to deliver the same award-winning work to our clients in any other setting than as a fully remote creative agency.
+Capitalizing on the benefits of a globally distributed team turned out to be a complete game-changer.
+It is safe to say that we would not have been able to achieve the same growth and to deliver the same award-winning work to our clients in any other setting than as a fully remote advertising agency.